SEND Further Information and Frequently Asked Questions

 External Agencies (Action including support from other professionals)

 Support for children may also be sought from external agencies, where necessary, in order to increase learning potential.
 Our school works closely with our traded Speech and Language Therapist from Chatterbug, the NHS Speech and Language Therapy Team, Occupational Health and Physiotherapy Services, the Child and Adolescent Mental Health Service (CAMHS) Specialist Training in Autism and Raising Standards (STARS) and liaise closely with the Child Development Centre (CDC) at St. James’s Hospital.
 Local authority services include school improvement, Complex Needs Team - Educational Psychologist, Special Educational Needs Inclusion Team and the Area Inclusion Partnership.
 2gether Cluster services offer a range of family support services.
-We also liaise with High Schools during Year 6 in order to provide transition support for SEND pupils moving onto the next phase in their school career.
+We also liaise with Nursery Settings and High Schools during N2 and Year 6 in order to provide transition support for SEND pupils moving onto the next phase in their school career.

 Frequently Asked Questions